 To save money on workers' comp insurance, it's important to make sure you classify your employees correctly.
 Employees with desk jobs or other jobs with a low risk of injury cost less to insure.
 This also helps you avoid misclassification fines.

-In some cases, small business owners can choose to buy pay-as-you-go workers' compensation.
-This type of workers' comp policy has a low upfront premium, and lets you make payments based on your actual payroll instead of estimated payroll.
+In some cases, D.C. employers can choose to buy pay-as-you-go workers' compensation.
+This type of workers' comp policy has a low upfront premium, and lets you make payments based on your actual payroll instead of an estimated payroll.
 It's useful for businesses that hire seasonal help or have fluctuating numbers of employees.

 Finally, a documented safety program can help lower workers' comp costs.
 A safer workplace means fewer accidents, which helps keep your premium low.

-When a worker is injured on the job or develops an occupational disease, workers' comp provides medical benefits and wage loss benefits.
+Under the D.C.
+Workers' Compensation Act, when an employee is injured on the job or develops an occupational disease, workers' comp provides medical benefits and wage loss benefits.
 While the employee is unable to work, they receive compensation for lost wages equal to two-thirds of their average weekly wage.

 Workers' compensation benefits in Washington, D.C. include:

 The injured employee has the right to choose the treating physician, but may not change physicians without approval.
-For details, visit the Department of Employment Services page on Employee's Rights and Obligations [PDF].
+For details, visit the D.C.
+Department of Employment Services page on Employee's Rights and Obligations [PDF].

 When you buy a workers' compensation policy, it almost always includes employer's liability insurance.
 This coverage helps pay for legal expenses if an employee blames their employer for an injury.

-Additionally, the exclusive remedy provision in most workers' comp policies prohibits an employee from suing their employer once they accept workers' comp benefits.
+Additionally, the exclusive remedy provision in most workers' comp insurance policies prohibits an employee from suing their employer once they accept workers' comp benefits.

 If the employer fails to secure workers’ compensation coverage, they will be fined between $1,000 and $10,000.
 Some officers of a corporation can be held personally liable, in addition to the company itself.